 Activity 1: Start a conversation about bad days.
 The story follows Alexander on his terrible, horrible, no good, very bad day and helps kids identify with what makes people feel badly.
 Start by asking your child is they can identify what made Alexander have a bad day.
 This story can be the springboard for great conversations that help your child identify their own grumpiness triggers.
 Try to lead the conversation to what Alexander could have done differently to help his day go a bit smoother.

-(+) This Cause and Effect activity is a perfect upgrade for activity 1.
-Here, you and your older kid will chart the conversation using a visual aid.
-This download is a free activity (as of the printing of this newsletter), but you will have to register with your email in order to download.
+(+) This Cause + Effect activity is a perfect upgrade for Activity 1.
+To work on it, you and your older child will chart the cause and effects using a visual aid.
 Charting out the cause and effect from our story is an open ended activity that helps to develop reading comprehension and critical thinking.
 Guide your child to make the connections between the cause and effect of the characters feelings.
 You will do the writing for your child’s thoughts, allowing them to really engage with their critical thinking skills and not worry about the writing (which is another skill all together).

 Activity 2: Play Emotions Bingo with your child to help identify different feelings.
 Print the game cards (pages 1) and as many bingo sheets as you need for yourself and child(ren) on pages 2-4.
 (One bingo sheet per person, including you.)
 Use this activity to not only label these feelings but also to discuss coping mechanisms.
-That link also includes a printable poster you may want for your school room.
+For more coping support, you may also wish to print this poster to hang in your school area.

 (-) Need a modification for a younger child?
 Sing “If You’re Happy and You Know It” together.
 Be sure to act out the movements!